avios97/avios97.github.io/_pages/about.md

 * R package "DIMORA", 2021
 	* Statistical package allowing the analysis of diffusion data using different models: Standard Bass, Generalised Bass, GGM, UCRCD, SARIMA.
 In collaboration with Federico Zanghi.

-* University collaborator, University of Padua, 2021(2019, 2018)

 Awards
 ======
  * First place at “Laboratorio con le aziende” promoted by UniPd and Deloitte: development of a contact-strategy algorithm, 2021
- * •	Partecipation in the Bloomberg Trading Challenge and acquisition of the Bloomberg Market Concept, 2021
+ * Partecipation in the Bloomberg Trading Challenge and acquisition of the Bloomberg Market Concept, 2021
  * Mille e una Lode Award 2018, University of Padua